vapoursynth/vapoursynth/doc/gpufilters.rst

    Not every producer's timeline is exportable — third party filters may not opt in — so when exportGPUSemaphore fails on an input, fall back to waitGPUFrame for that frame.

+**Declare memory you allocate yourself.** A CUDA pool, a second Vulkan device or a video session allocates VRAM the core cannot see, and what it cannot see it cannot account for — so the frame cache keeps filling the card while your allocations compete with it for the same memory. reserveGPUMemory takes that number into the same budget, and updateGPUMemoryReservation republishes it as an absolute total (not a delta, so drift is impossible however the calls interleave).
+The core never refuses a reservation — it does not own the memory and cannot veto it.
+What an increase buys is cooperation: when the declared bytes push the pool past its limit, cached GPU frames are evicted and idle allocator blocks handed back to the driver *before the call returns*, so reserve or update **before** the allocation and the VRAM it is about to ask for has actually been vacated.
+Two rules: only declare memory on the core's own device (match by UUID, below), and never declare bytes the core already accounts — anything from createGPUBuffer, allocateGPUMemory or GPU frames — or they count twice.
+Release the reservation in the filter's free callback.

 Match devices by UUID: ``VSVulkanCoreInfo::deviceUUID`` equals the UUID CUDA reports for the same GPU.
 Whether export is available at all is